Skirt: Male wear

 There are a number of garments marketed to men which fall under the category of "skirt" or "dress".
 These go by a variety of names and form part of the traditional dress for men from various cultures.
 Usage varies – the dhoti is part of everyday dress on the Indian subcontinent while the kilt is more usually restricted to occasional wear and the fustanella is used almost exclusively as costume.
-Robes, which are a type of dress for men, have existed in many cultures, including the Japanese kimono, the Chinese cheongsam, the Arabic thobe, and the African Senegalese kaftan.
+Robes, which are a type of dress for men, have existed in a number of cultures, including the Japanese kimono, the Chinese cheongsam, the Arabic thobe, and the African Senegalese kaftan.
 Robes are also used in some religious orders, such as the cassock in Christianity and various robes and cloaks that may be used in pagan rituals.
 Examples of men's skirts and skirt-like garments from various cultures include: